-Despite all the visa hassles of trying to live full-time in Thailand, it’s one of the most popular destinations in Asia for expatriates and digital nomads.
+Despite all the visa hassles of trying to live in Thailand full-time, it’s one of the most popular destinations in Asia for expatriates and digital nomads.
 Thailand has a lot going for it: good food, cheap prices, lots of beaches, an interesting culture, and all the hedonism you can get your hands on.
 The air connections to Bangkok and within the country are terrific, plus you’ve got trains and buses to go overland.

 It’s also a darn good place to get some work done.
 If you wanted to find other people running an online business who you could collaborate with or learn from, Chiang Mai has to be on any short list of the best places for digital nomads to put down roots for a while.
 You’ll have 50 new friends before your first month is up probably, so it’s also not hard to find employees or contractors—or just someone to grab a drink with.
 The internet is reasonably fast, there’s no censorship on what you surf, and there are coffee shops with WiFi all over the place.